JackLilley/Hubspot-PowerBI/README.md

 # Microsoft Power BI Custom Data Connectors
-This is a repository of custom data connectors to Power BI developed by Jack Lilley [jacklilley.us]
+This is a repository of custom data connectors to Power BI developed by Jack Lilley

 ## Available custom data connectors
 * [HubSpot](#the-hubspot-connector)